 The Ector County school system's three high schools—Odessa, Permian, and the Career Center—are located in Odessa.
 Odessa and Permian high schools are widely known for their football prowess; Odessa High won the Texas state high school championship in 1946, and Permian High captured it in 1965, 1972, 1980, 1984, 1989, and 1991.
 Higher educational needs are served by Odessa College, a two-year community college founded in 1946 under the guidance of Murry Fly, and by the University of Texas of the Permian Basin, which began classes in 1973.
 Medical care in the city is provided by Medical Center Hospital, a general hospital and teaching facility for Texas Tech Regional Academic Health Center's residency programs; Odessa Regional Hospital (formerly Women's and Children's Hospital), a medical facility handling obstetric, gynecologic, and pediatric patients; and the Permian Basin Rehabilitation Center for speech, hearing, and orthopedic therapy.

 Velma Barret and Oliver Hazel, Odessa: City of Dreams (San Antonio: Naylor, 1952).
+Don Blevins, Texas Towns: From Abner to Zipperlandville (Lanham: Republic of Texas Press, 2003).
 Robert L. Martin, The City Moves West: Economic and Industrial Growth in Central West Texas (Austin: University of Texas Press, 1969).
 Texas Permian Historical Society, Odessa (Odessa, Texas, 1961).
 Vertical Files, Dolph Briscoe Center for American History, University of Texas at Austin.